elasticio/salesforce-component-v2/README.md

 * **payload** - (object, required): Dynamically generated content of the event

 #### Limitations:
+* The component starts tracking changes after the first execution (it means you have to "run-now" flow with this trigger or wait for the first execution by the scheduler to establish a connection and only after this new event will be listened)
 * If you use **"Ordinary"** flow:
   * Make sure that you execute it at least once per 3 days - according to the [documentation](https://developer.salesforce.com/docs/platform/pub-sub-api/references/methods/subscribe-rpc.html#replaying-an-event-stream) Salesforce stores events for up to 3 days.
-  * The component starts tracking changes after the first execution
 * To `Retrieve new sample from Salesforce v2` you need to trigger an event on Salesforce side or provide a sample manually

 ### Deprecated triggers